Cannes has majority female jury, first time since 2009

 PARIS New Zealand director Jane Campion will head a jury of five women and four men for this year's Cannes international film festival - its first majority female judging panel since 2009.

-The world's most prestigious international film festival, which made the announcement on Monday, has often been criticized for giving short shrift to women in cinema.
+The world's most prestigious international film festival, which made the announcement on Monday, has often been criticised for giving short shrift to women in cinema.

 Campion is the only female director ever to win the festival's top prize, the Palme d'Or, which she secured with her 1993 film "The Piano".